prashkrans/yt_video_summarizer/README.md

 ### Note:
 - Used Whisper medium to generate transcription.
 - Used mixtral and llama3_70b (hosted on Groq) LLMs to summarize the transcription generated.

+### License
+This gradio app and Whisper's code and model weights are released under the MIT License.
+See [LICENSE](LICENSE) for further details.